At What Age Does Child Support Stop? – Sage Family Lawyers

 How Can a Family Lawyer Help?

 It’s essential to make sure your child is getting the financial support needed so they can continue to move forward and live an independent life.
-A family law and child support expert will be able to provide advice on all aspects of family law in relation to adult child support.
-At Sage Lawyers, our team of experienced lawyers can help you to make the best assessment for the future of your child.
+A specialised child support lawyer will be able to provide advice on all aspects of family law in relation to adult child support.
+At Sage Family Lawyers, our team of experienced lawyers can help you to make the best assessment for the future of your child.

 Frequently Asked Questions